 Factors Affecting Soil Compaction

-- Water content of the soil at the time of compaction.
+- The water content of the soil at the time of compaction.

 - The amount of compactive energy used e.g. type of plant (weight, vibration, number of passes)